Saturday, 27 December 2025

 along bare branches,

-stashing their cache
+securing their cache

 of burnished chestnuts

-the coming dearth.
+against the coming dearth.

 While Earth exhales,